malvikasharan/APRICOT/documentation/docker.md

 This will ensure that users would not have to get the dataset every time a new Docker container for APRICOT is created.
 Moreover, this will keep the size of the container small by not having to install the large databases inside the container.

-####Docker with complete filsystem
+####Docker image with all depencies

-To avoid the extra step for the installation of the databases locally (or inside the Docker container), an optional Docker image containing all the file system can be used.
+To avoid the extra step for the installation of the databases locally (or inside the Docker container), an optional Docker image containing all dependencies can be used.

 ````
 $ docker pull malvikasharan/apricot_with_dependencies